nkrusch/recontext/.github/README.md

 TO           Analysis timeout in seconds                              90
 </pre>

-Times experiment runs until completion, ignoring timeout.
-It can be adjusted by modifying the workloads `SZ`.
+Times experiment runs to completion (ignoring timeout), but can be adjusted by modifying the workloads `SZ`.

 ## Repository Details